profseth/NiModel/README.md

 These functions are designed to be run within the AWESOME OCIM modeling environment (https://github.com/profseth/awesomeOCIM) (John et al. 2020), and require fields of particulate Mn (van Hulten et al. 2017) and Th and Pa (van Hulten et al. 2018) which can be re-gridded from the model output provided by van Hulten, or provided in the OCIM grid upon request.

-Note that the model also presents results using the AO native function revscavPOC.
+Note that the model also utilizes the AO native functions conc and revscavPOC.

 S. G. John et al., AWESOME OCIM: A simple, flexible, and powerful tool for modeling elemental cycling in the oceans.
 Chem.
 Geol.
 533, 119403 (2020).